IFTTT Alternatives: For People Ready to Scale

 Pros

-• Clean interface that gets beginners running quickly.
+• Clean interface that helps small teams get started quickly.

 Cons